 INTERVIEW WITH NATUROPATHIC EXPERT DR. SHARON STILLS

-For this edition of The Archive of Healing’s “Special Topics,” our Assistant Director Julie Gaynes reached out to one of our Advisory Board members, Dr. Sharon Stills, to talk about menopause, naturopathic medicine, and a little bit about her personal journey to becoming a doctor.
+For this edition of The Archive of Healing’s “Special Topics,” the Archive's former Assistant Director, Julie Gaynes, reached out to one of our Advisory Board members, Dr. Sharon Stills, to talk about menopause, naturopathic medicine, and a little bit about her personal journey to becoming a doctor.

 Dr. Stills is a naturopathic healer specializing in women’s health and oncology.
 An advisor of the Bio Regulatory Medicine Institute and creator of the Red Hot Sexy Meno (pause) program, she lives and works in Phoenix, Arizona.
 In addition to tending to clients around the world, she runs a podcast called “The Science of Self-Healing.”
 Her mission, alongside the Bio Regulatory Medicine Institute, is to make Bioregulatory Medicine a household term.